Complete this step by step snowman drawing art activity with a classroom. Teachers can help their students learn to draw and paint.

 Once everyone completes their “Winter Friend” snowman drawing art activity, they place them somewhere to dry completely.
 Don’t make the mistake to hang them or put them upright.
 Paint and water would drip down onto the snowman.

 Each snowman looks unique in its way.
 Each child followed the same instructions, yet they were able to add their special touches to make theirs different from the rest.

 You can create a colorful bulletin board display with your “Winter Friends!”
 I cut large pieces of cardstock in a variety of bright colors to create a frame for each snowman.
 Each piece is cut large enough to leave a 1″ border around the outside.
 I added punch letters by Creative Teaching Press to create a title for the board.

 You can download and print the instructions to use in your classroom during your art lesson by clicking the image below!

-You can grab my poem called “My Winter Friend” and 6 differentiated activities to go with it for FREE!
+You can grab my poem called “My Winter Friend” and six differentiated activities to go with the drawing for FREE!
 Click the image below to download.

 More FUN Directed Drawing Activities